D3Engineering/d3-ti-kit/README.md

 * In the Jupyter notebook, choose File and Save as, and name the notebook.

 ### Train a model with Amazon SageMaker
 You can use this Jupyter notebook on Amazon SageMaker to train a model for image classification.
-The trained model will be used later by IoT Greengrass to invoke local machine learning inference.
+The trained model will be used later by AWS IoT Greengrass to invoke local machine learning inference.
 To access the notebook and train the model execute the following steps.
 * In the Jupyter notebook.
 Click on Upload.
 * Select the file sagemaker/defect-demo.ipynb that was previously downloaded from the git repo